Emma Azalia Hackley: Marriage

-Career
+Career and education

-She received her bachelor's degree from the Denver School of Music in 1900.
-She was the first African American graduate.
+Hackley earned her bachelor's degree from the Denver School of Music in 1900.
+She was the first African American graduate of the school.
 Trained in the bel canto vocal style, she was a concert soprano.
 While receiving her education, she was the assistant director of a large choir in Denver and was the choir director at her church.

 She promoted racial pride through music.
-She defined herself as a "race musical missionary".
+She defined herself as a "race musical missionary."
 She wanted children to be inspired, stimulated, and trained at her concerts.
 The Denver Post acknowledged her efforts to draw African Americans into music and said that she was "one of the best vocalists in the city."

 She established the Colorado branch of the Colored Women's League and was the editor of the Statesman Exponent, the woman's section of The Colorado Statesman.
 She wrote articles about African American literature and music, including the influence of music on children and home life.
 Other topics include civil government, current events, and the importance of compiling facts on blacks.
 She also wrote about household economies and hygiene.
 In one column she wrote of the Colored Women's League:

-She held her first performance of a concert tour in Denver in 1901.
-In 1901, Hackley moved to Philadelphia, Pennsylvania to continue her career as a notable choral director.
+Hackley held her first performance of a concert tour in Denver in 1901.
+In 1901, Hackley moved to Philadelphia, Pennsylvania to continue her career as a choral director.
 She was the director of music at the Episcopal Church of the Crucifixion.
 In 1904, she founded and led the 100-member People's Choir, which became known as the Hackley Choral.

 She organized Folk Songs Festivals to present African American Spirituals.
 She introduced Black folk music to an international audience at the World Sunday School Convention in Tokyo.
 She held large community concerts with programs that included classical music, operatic arias, and African American spirituals performed by her and local performers.
 She financed the programs and provided training sessions for local performers about ten days before the concert.